Book cover

 }

-Firstly, this class has a private default constructor.
-Consequently, a compiler error will occur whenever a code outside the class requests a new Logger().
-Additionally, a static attribute holds the single class instance.
-When a client code needs this instance, it should call the getInstance() method.
-An example is shown below:
+First, this class has a private default constructor.
+Consequently, a compiler error will occur whenever code outside the class attempts to create a new instance using new Logger().
+Additionally, a static attribute holds the single instance of the class.
+When client code needs this instance, it should call the getInstance() method.
+An example is provided below:

 void f() {